What is the criteria to receive an invitation to apply to the Goodnight Scholars Program?

 Goodnight Scholars who arrive as first-year students receive their scholarship for 4 years (or 8 semesters).
-Goodnight Scholars who arrive as transfer students receive their scholarship for 2 years (or 4 semesters), with the possibility of extension for up to one additional year.
+Goodnight Scholars who arrive as transfer students receive their scholarship for 3 years (or 6 semesters).
 Students can postpone receiving their scholarship to participate in co-op; otherwise Goodnight Scholars are expected to use their scholarship funds within the designated time.

 Do I receive a computer stipend along with my scholarship?